 As we dine Anne talks about the nature trails running through the forest.

-“One of my favourites is 3.5 km long trail through Viru Bog.
-This is how Estonia’s landscape would have looked after the ice-age and is in bloom at the end of May and beginning of June.
+“One of my favourites is a 3.5-kilometre trail through Viru Bog.
+This is how Estonia’s landscape would have looked after the ice age and is in bloom at the end of May and the beginning of June.
 Sunrise is especially beautiful; I have seen that with several groups and individual tourists over the summer.”